windycom/windy-plugin-template/README.md

 The skewT window will drag with the map, and you can move the picker to get a new skewT on the fly.
 To close the skewT, simply close the picker.

-### Current limitations

-The skewT plugin is designed to visualise model data from windy, but this data has not yet been made available.
-Therefore as it stands, the plugin shows **sample data only**.
-This sample data is from a run of the Global Forecast Sytem (GFS) model from December 2018.
-Hopefully, the plugin will work with current model data soon, this will depend on windy allowing the plugin to access it.
+windy-plugin-skewt works temporally, so just move the time slider or press the play button to see the skewT's evolution in time.
+Also, you can change the model and see how the curves differ.

 windy-plugins-SkewT is based on code from www.tephigrams.org.
 Both were written by John C. Kealy.
+Email me at j.kealy@exeter.ac.uk with any comments, questions or suggestions.